MLB

 1) Abdul Carter, EDGE, Penn State

-Travis Hunter enters the NFL Draft as one of the best prospects in the class, and he also profiles as one of most intriguing players in recent memory since he legitimately qualifies as a top-five pick at two positions.
-He is truly a one-of-one type of NFL prospect.
+Travis Hunter enters the NFL Draft as one of the best prospects in the class, and he also profiles as one of the most intriguing players in recent memory since he legitimately qualifies as a top-five pick at two positions.
+He is truly a one-of-a-kind type of NFL prospect.

 4) Mason Graham, DT, Michigan